elemaudio/docs/docs/packages/core.md

 A factory function for creating an audio node, `NodeRepr_t`.
 Every function available on `el` ultimately decays to a series of calls to `createNode`.

-Typically, you'll only need to pay attention to this API for creating "Composite" nodes, which we discuss in [Understanding Memoization](../guides/Understanding_Memoization.md).
-In that case, you'll pass a function to `createNode` along with a set of props and children with which your function will be invoked during the render process.
+Typically, you'll only need to pay attention to this API for creating "Composite" nodes, or for referring to your own custom native nodes.
+A Composite node is simply a node which wraps a function that ultimately produces a node, as shown in the example below.
+The primary difference in using a Composite node is access to the RenderContext which provides details of the renderer such as the sample rate.

+Example:

 ```js
 // An example composite node which composes over two series filters